Retinal detachment problems, its symptoms and how to deal with it

 - Laser sessions: using laser an early retinal tear could be treated, it is a simple procedure usually done in-office.

 - Cryopexy: also a simple procedure but instead of using laser heat, the doctor will use the freezing technique.

 - Scleral buckle: this is a more serious surgical intervention where a special silicone band is used to surround your sclera (white part of your eye globe) and slowly tightening it, pushing it towards the tear to close it till it heals.
-Also laser or Cryopexy is used afterwards to seal the tear.
+Also, laser or Cryopexy is used afterward to seal the tear.

-- Vitrectomy : this is also a surgical procedure that repairs larger tears , your ophthalmologists will remove the vitreous body ( the gel like substance that fill the back of your eye globe ) , fills this part instead with saline solution an amount large enough to press the detached retina back into place.
+- Vitrectomy: this is also a surgical procedure that repairs larger tears, your ophthalmologists will remove the vitreous body ( the gel-like substance that fills the back of your eye globe), fills this part instead with saline solution an amount large enough to press the detached retina back into place.

 As mentioned before, regular eye checkups are mandatory to early diagnose most eye diseases including retinal detachment.

 - If you are at risk have more frequent visits.

 - please wear your protective goggles at all times, If you handle serious chemicals or play vigorous sports.